Sheep farmer ‘over the moon’ after William donates £5,000 to fundraiser

 A sheep farmer has said he was “over the moon” when the Prince of Wales donated £5,000 to his walking fundraising campaign for rural mental health.

-William made the donation in support of Sam Stables, a Duchy tenant and founder of We Are Farming Minds, of which the prince is a patron.
+William made the donation in support of Sam Stables, a Duchy tenant and founder of We Are Farming Minds in Herefordshire, of which the prince is a patron.

 In a message posted on Mr Stables’s Instagram, the Prince said: “Keep going, Sam!
 You’re doing an amazing job!
 Thinking of you, W.”